-- Adding or removing a hardship exemption for the child care expense deduction; - Updating or removing the phased-in hardship relief for the health and medical care expense deduction and/or reasonable attendant care and auxiliary apparatus expense deduction (the phased-in relief will begin at an eligible family's first annual or interim reexamination, whichever is sooner, after January 1, 2024); - Adding or removing general hardship relief for the health and medical care expense deduction and/or reasonable attendant care and auxiliary apparatus expense deduction; - Adding or removing a minimum rent hardship; - Adding or removing a non-family member (i.e., live-in aide, foster child, foster adult); - Ending a family's EID or excluding 50 percent (decreased from 100 percent) of a family member's increase in employment income at the start of the second 12-month EID period. - Adding a family member and the increase in adjusted income does not trigger an interim reexamination under the final rule: - Removing a family member and the increase in adjusted income does not trigger an interim reexamination under the final rule; - Adding/updating a family or household member's Social Security number; and - Updating a family member's citizenship status from eligible to ineligible or vice versa, resulting in a change to the family's rent and/or utility reimbursement, if applicable (i.e., family begins receiving prorated assistance or previously prorated assistance becomes full assistance), or updating the prorated rent calculation due to the addition or removal of family members in household with an ineligible noncitizen(s).
+- · Adding or removing a hardship exemption for the child care expense deduction; - Updating or removing the phased-in hardship relief for the health and medical care expense deduction and/or reasonable attendant care and auxiliary apparatus expense deduction (families will begin receiving a 24-month phased-in relief at their next annual or interim reexamination, whichever occurs first)(the phased-in relief will begin at an eligible family's first annual or interim reexamination, whichever is sooner, after January 1, 2024); - Adding or removing general hardship relief for the health and medical care expense deduction and/or reasonable attendant care and auxiliary apparatus expense deduction; - Adding or removing a minimum rent hardship; - Adding or removing a non-family member (i.e., live-in aide, foster child, foster adult); - Ending a family's EID or excluding 50 percent (decreased from 100 percent) of a family member's increase in employment income at the start of the second 12-month EID period. - Adding a family member and the increase in adjusted income does not trigger an interim reexamination under the final rule; - Removing a family member and the increase in adjusted income does not trigger an interim reexamination under the final rule; - Adding/updating a family or household member's Social Security number; and - Updating a family member's citizenship status from eligible to ineligible or vice versa, resulting in a change to the family's rent and/or utility reimbursement, if applicable (i.e., family begins receiving prorated assistance or previously prorated assistance becomes full assistance), or updating the prorated rent calculation due to the addition or removal of family members in household with an ineligible noncitizen(s).